thuliteio/getdoks.org/content/blog/doks-v04/index.md

 ## Contributors

-Thank you for your contributions to discussions, bugfixes, features, or documentation!
+Thank for all contributions to discussions, bugfixes, features, or documentation!

 [How to Contribute →](/docs/contributing/how-to-contribute/)